 |Trello, Mopinion, KissMetrics, Asana, Slack, Jive, Evernote, MixPane|

 |Facebook, Twitter, Instagram, Pinterest, LinkedIn, Google+, Reddit, Tumblr|

 |BuzzSumo, Hootsuite, Social Render Forest, Buffer, Sprout, Sugar CRM|

 |Pipedrive, Mailchimp, Customer.io Zoho CRM, PandaDoc, Salesfusion|

-Ensuring that your Marketing Intern career summary syncs with the requirements of the job advertisement it is vital to prompt recruiters and hiring managers to review the rest of your resume.
-Your talents as an impromptu stand up comedian or professional surfer may be admirable, but shouldn’t be included if not related to the job you are applying.
+To ensure that your Marketing Intern career objective syncs with the requirements of the job advertisement, it is vital to prompt recruiters and hiring managers to review the rest of your resume.
+Your talents as an impromptu stand-up comedian or professional surfer may be admirable, but shouldn’t be included if not related to the job you are applying.
 Are you aware that the average time spent on reviewing a resume is less than 6 seconds?
-That is why your career summary should really pack a punch and always be customized to the role you are applying to.
-Think of it this way – your career summary could either be the first or regrettably the last paragraph read from your resume.
+That is why your career objectives should really pack a punch and always be customized to the role you are applying to.
+Think of it this way – your career objectives could either be the first or regrettably the last paragraph read from your resume.

-Start your summary with a powerful adjective followed with your job title (if you have experience already).
-Otherwise the title of the role you would like to apply to and months of experience gained (leave out if you are a fresher).
-Then include 2-3 technical abilities related to marketing and sprinkle your strongest interpersonal traits into the career synopsis too.
+Start your objectives or summary with a powerful adjective, followed with your job title (if you have experience already).
+Otherwise, the title of the role you would like to apply to and months of experience gained (leave out if you are a fresher).
+Then include 2-3 technical abilities related to marketing, and sprinkle your strongest interpersonal traits into the career synopsis too.
 End things off with your highest qualifications and a reputable credential, membership or accreditation related to the field of marketing.